CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 Vectorization again, but significantly more instructions than with an integer.
 This is likely because each 128-bit register can now hold 16 booleans stored as chars instead of only 4 booleans stored as integers.
 While we have more instruction, we're processing many more elements each iteration of the loop.

 Let's take a step back and disable vectorization to make an apples-to-apples comparison.
-Here are my three results.
+Here are my three results (for a non-power-of-two, a power-of-two, and a run-time value input).

 ```
 ---------------------------------------------------------------